chengzi404-byte/current-editor/README.en.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 Please refer to the [LICENSE](LICENSE) file for details.

 ## Version History